Gianni Infantino: The web of influence spun by Fifa’s re-elected president

 That could be valuable if it is true his plans are to fund an expanded Club World Cup again.

 Even the next World Cup is being viewed within such a context.
-The 2026 tournament across USA, Canada and Mexico will be the first 100% run by Fifa, so won’t have a local organising committee.
-That will mean a direct working relationship with the host cities, effectively cutting out the US Soccer federation and MLS, as well as direct access to the US market.
+The 2026 tournament across USA, Canada and Mexico will be the first run 100 per cent by Fifa, so it won’t have a local organising committee.
+That will mean a direct working relationship with the host cities – effectively cutting out the US Soccer Federation and the MLS – as well as direct access to the US market.
 That could prove even more valuable if a prospective Club World Cup were to bring in American clubs.
 The US would be the natural home for such a competition given its infrastructure.

-It should be stressed that much of this speculation and suspicion, and what Fifa sources would describe as a “very specific narrative being peddled”.
+It should be stressed that much of this is speculation and suspicion, and what Fifa sources would describe as a “very specific narrative being peddled”.

 Some of the facts of 2026 have still raised eyebrows, mind.

-“It’s remarkable given it’s only a few years since the FBI called Fifa a criminal organisation,” one connected figure says.
-“Now they’re trying to go into America and run the show unsupervised.”
+“It’s remarkable given that it’s only a few years since the FBI called Fifa a criminal organisation,” one connected figure says.
+“Now it’s trying to go into America and run the show unsupervised.”

 The politics go even deeper and come back around.

-One of Infantino’s main connections in the US is Robert Kraft, the owner of the New England Patriots and one of the founders of MLS.
-Kraft is very close to Donald Trump, who Infantino has developed a relationship with.
+One of Infantino’s main connections in the US is Robert Kraft, the owner of the New England Patriots gridiron team, as well as the New England Revolution football club, and one of the founders of the MLS.
+Kraft is very close to Donald Trump, with whom Infantino has developed a relationship.
 One source maintains that the Fifa president once organised a dinner for Trump at Davos.

 There’s another common link: Saudi Arabia.